ericcornelissen/svgo-action/docs/inputs.md

-# SVGO Action Options
+# SVGO Action Inputs

-This documentation describes all the options of the SVGO Action.
+This documentation describes all the inputs of the SVGO Action.

 - [Dry Run](#dry-run)
 - [Ignore](#ignore)